Home » India » Delhi » Amrit Udyan

 • Shivaji Stadium Metro Station (2.0 km) – Perfect if you are on the Airport Express Line.

 • Free Shuttle Service – Available from Gate No. 4 of Central Secretariat Metro Station, dropping visitors straight to the entry gate.
-I found this shuttle smooth and quick, especially in the rain.
+I found this shuttle smooth and quick, especially during busy visiting hours.

 📌 By Train